Fix 500 Internal Server Error

 Problem with theme

-The internal server error 500 can also be caused by a poorly coded theme or theme update.
+The 500 internal server error can also be caused by a poorly coded theme or theme update.
 If you have recently changed your theme or have updated the theme, you will need to undo the changes.
 Deactivate your current theme and leave the default theme to be active.
 The default WordPress theme these days is twenty nineteen.
-If this has removed the error then the theme or theme update was the reason.
+If this has removed the error, then the theme or theme update was the reason.
 You will have to change your theme.

 Corrupt WordPress core files

 The above fixes are the best fixes for internal server error 500.
-You will need to contact your hosting provider if these fixes did not work for you.
+You would need to contact your hosting provider if these fixes did not work for you.
 This problem is then at the hosting end.
 They will tell you the cause of error after checking the server logs.

-This was all about how to fix the internal server error status code 500 on WordPress.
+It was all about how to fix the internal server error status code 500 on WordPress.
 If you have any question related to the topic or our fixes did not work for you.
 Kindly give your feedback in the comment section.
 We will try our best to figure out the error and provide you with any help you need.